irhamdz/my-presentation/5g-network/README.md

-# Data Warehouse vs Data Lake
+# %G NETWORK

-A presentation about Data Warehouse versus Data Lake include definitions, key differents, flow and benefits of each other.
+A presentation about 5G Network

 ## Table of contents